 Dried blackcurrant leaves can be stored whole, but they are easier to use once crushed in a blender, mortar, or simply with a knife.

-They should then be kept in clean, dry containers made of glass, plastic, or metal (such as a biscuit tin) or in tightly sealed kraft paper bags.
+Store them in clean, dry containers made of glass, plastic, or metal (like a biscuit tin) or in tightly sealed paper bags.

-Stored away from light in a dry place, they will keep for up to 1 year.
+Kept away from light in a dry place, they will last for up to 1 year.

 Using Dried Blackcurrant Leaves in Herbal Tea

-Blackcurrant leaves are widely used in herbal tea to make delicious infusions: simply add 2 teaspoons of chopped leaves to a cup of boiling water (250 ml), then steep for 5 to 10 minutes.
+Blackcurrant leaves are widely used in herbal tea for delicious infusions: simply add 2 teaspoons of chopped leaves to a cup of boiling water (250ml), then steep for 5–10 minutes.

 Drink several cups a day between meals.

-Fresh leaves can also be used, but they won’t keep and should be consumed immediately.
+Fresh leaves are perfectly usable but won’t keep and should be consumed immediately.

 Benefits and Properties of Blackcurrant Leaves

-The blackcurrant bush was once nicknamed the "gout tree," referencing its medicinal properties, which have been used since the 12th century.
+The blackcurrant shrub was once nicknamed the "gout tree," referencing its medicinal virtues used since the 12th century.

 Blackcurrant leaves indeed have many properties: